Back to Presentations

 J. Oblock and N. Butt, "The use of a database feature in the TrueAllele® Casework system to cross-reference DNA cases", American Academy of Forensic Sciences 71th Annual Meeting, Baltimore, MD, 23-Feb-2019.

-PowerPoint presentation of Mr. Oblock and Dr. Butt's talk.
+PowerPoint presentation of Dr. Butt's talk.

 After attending this presentation, attendees will understand the importance of cross-comparing cases to link crimes and perpetrators.